cambell-prince/frontaccounting-theme-bootstrap/README.md

 This project provides a [Bootstrap 3](http://getbootstrap.com/) theme for [FrontAccounting](http://frontaccounting.com/).

+The theme is intentionally minimalist, following the default Bootstrap 3 theme.
+This provides a nice base for developing a range of more appealing themes.

 ## Demo Site

 The easiest way to have a look at the theme is to browse the [demo site](http://demo.saygoweb.com/frontaccounting/).